portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 The forwarding rules have the below optional values.

-- Forward to voicemail: the call will be forwarded to the voicemail service in order to let the caller leave a voice message.
-There allows to choose an extension nubmer for the voicemail box.
-For example, choose extension 108, the voicemail will be saved into the 108's mailbox; Leave it as empty the voicemail will be saved into the extensioin itself maibox.
+- Forward to voicemail: The call will be routed to the voicemail service so that the caller can leave a voice message.
+There is an option to select an extension number for the voicemail box.
+For example, if you select extension 108, the voicemail will be saved in the 108's mailbox; if you leave it blank, the voicemail will be saved in the extension's own mailbox.
-- Forward to number: allows to enter a number then the call will be forwared to this number, the nubmer can be an extension number or a PSTN phoen number.
+- Forward to number: permits you to enter a number and then forward the call to that number; the number can be an extension number or a PSTN phone number.
-- Hangup: the call will be hangup by PBX.
+- Hangup: The call will be terminated by the PBX.
 - Ring anyway: send the call to this extension anyway.
 - Exceptions: create exceptions by entering the `Caller ID`, selecting the time frame in `Received During` and choose the action in `Action` to bypass the extension forward rules.

 #### Voicemail

-The `Voicemail` tab allows you to configure the extension’s voice mail preferences (including the voicemail PIN number for authentication), enable/disable PIN Authentication, and enable PortSIP PBX to read out the Date/Time on which the message was received.
+The `Voicemail` page allows you to specify the extension's voice mail preferences (including the voicemail PIN number for authentication), enable/disable PIN Authentication, and enable PortSIP PBX to read out the message's Date/Time.

 In the `Greetings for Voicemail` section allows you to configure your voicemail greetings.